TheThingsArchive/ttn/ttnctl/cmd/docs/README.md

 **Options**

 ```
+      --auth-server string         The address of the OAuth 2.0 server (default "https://account.thethingsnetwork.org")
       --config string              config file (default is $HOME/.ttnctl.yml)
       --data string                directory where ttnctl stores data (default is $HOME/.ttnctl)
   -d, --debug                      Enable debug mode
-      --discovery-server string     The address of the Discovery server (default "discover.thethingsnetwork.org:1900")
+      --discovery-address string   The address of the Discovery server (default "discover.thethingsnetwork.org:1900")
-      --mqtt-broker string          The address of the MQTT broker (default "eu.thethings.network:1883")
-      --ttn-account-server string   The address of the OAuth 2.0 server (default "https://account.thethingsnetwork.org")
-      --ttn-handler string          The ID of the TTN Handler as announced in the Discovery server (default "ttn-handler-eu")
+      --handler-id string          The ID of the TTN Handler as announced in the Discovery server (default "ttn-handler-eu")
+      --mqtt-address string        The address of the MQTT broker (default "eu.thethings.network:1883")
+      --mqtt-password string       The password for the MQTT broker
+      --mqtt-username string       The username for the MQTT broker
-      --ttn-router string           The ID of the TTN Router as announced in the Discovery server (default "ttn-router-eu")
+      --router-id string           The ID of the TTN Router as announced in the Discovery server (default "ttn-router-eu")
 ```